-The Level II Elementary/Secondary Principal credential is ideal for principals to focus on management, finance, school curriculum, and additional skills.
+The Level II Elementary/Secondary Principal credential (pending approval) is ideal for principals to focus on management, finance, school curriculum, and additional skills.
 You also have the opportunity to practice your skills as you complete an internship in the school environment.

 Actual requirements may vary, based on current licensure and previous coursework.

 Management Theory and Personnel (3 credits)

 Administrators must know how to effectively manage resources in order to attain school objectives.
 The students study the theories of management and learn how they relate to effective decision-making.
 Discussion will focus on the study of research and data-based program evaluation, management and the use of information systems, planning, and education improvement processes.
 By concentrating efforts toward these areas, administrators will develop effective management skills.

 The quality of fiscally based decisions that impact the students who attend our schools is often dependent upon the knowledge and judgment of the school administrator who understands the relationship between revenues and the development and maintenance of programs designed to benefit students.
 Attainment of competence in school finance is a lifelong process that requires flexible and analytical thinking.
 This course is designed to provide students with an overview of the fundamental principles that govern school finance.

 This course explores the foundations, design, development and implementation of curriculum in K–12 and other settings and examines administrators’, teachers’ and leaders’ roles in curriculum decision-making, development and implementation.